top of page

 Not every dream wedding needs a traditional venue.
 If you’re aiming to cut costs or keep things simple, consider these creative alternatives:

-Registry office ceremony + party later: Get legally married in an intimate ceremony, then celebrate with friends and family at a more relaxed - and often more affordable - venue.
+• Registry office + party later: Get legally married at a registry office, then celebrate with friends and family at a more relaxed - and often more affordable - venue.
 This approach also gives you greater flexibility with dates and guest lists.

-Village halls, gardens, or a family home: With a dash of creativity and a standout band, these spaces can transform into truly magical settings.
+• Village halls, gardens, or a family home: With a dash of creativity - fairy lights, florals, and thoughtful décor - these spaces can transform into truly magical settings.

 Finally, consider how your entertainment fits into the space.
 Are you thinking live band, acoustic duo, or DJ?